ReinoutDeBleser/typescript-solid/README.md

 10:00-10:30: O is for Open–closed principle.
 This went very quickly.
 If you create a new class you shouldn't have to go edit a different one, this is bad because if you forget, code won't work.
 10:30-10:45 : Start on Liskov.
 11:00-11:35: Liskov start -> finished. understanding polymorphisms.
 An inferface checks if different classes adhere to the same structures.
 11:35-11:40: Updating README.md.
 Making good time now.
-Not sure why i got stuck on the first one so bad.
+Not sure why I got stuck on the first one so bad.
 Need to revisit and review.
 Listening to Homage-Roses on loop for focus, ambient lo-fi hiphop.
-11:40-12:30: Expecting to spend time on [I] for Interface Segregation Principle.
+11:40-12:15: Expecting to spend time on [I] for Interface Segregation Principle. finished in a little over half an hour.
+12:15-12:30: Updating README.md starting on [D] for Dependency Inversion Principle.
+12:30-14:00: Lunch Break and the Watch (by Zain about npm modules).
+14:00 - 17:00: Continuation of [D] for Dependency Inversion Principle.